Will I need a visa to travel to Ireland to study?

 On approval, you will get a temporary immigration permission stamped into your passport.

-If you are not an EU/EAA/Swiss national and will be staying in Ireland to study for more than 90 days, you will have to register at the Garda National Immigration Bureau (GNIB) in Dublin or locally if you are living outside the Dublin metropolitan area.
-You will be issued with a Certificate of Registration (more commonly known as a 'GNIB Card' - see below for example) and an extended passport stamp.
+If you are not an EU/EAA/Swiss national and will be staying in Ireland to study for more than 90 days, you will have to register at the Burgh Quay Registration Office in Dublin or locally if you are living outside the Dublin metropolitan area.
+You will be issued with a Certificate of Registration (commonly known as a 'GNIB Card' - see below for example) and an extended passport stamp.
 You will need to bring the following to be issued with the card and stamp:

 Visit the GNIB section of the Garda website for up-to-date information on registration locations outside Dublin, opening times and methods of payment.

-NOTE: GNIB cards and stamps are issued for different lengths of time depending on the type of course being studied.
+NOTE: Immigration stamps and certificate of registration cards are issued for different lengths of time depending on the type of course being studied.
 For higher education programmes the normal period until expiry is 12 months; for 25 week English programmes the period until expiry is a maximum of 8 months.
 (The shorter period for English language students was introduced from 20th January 2016).

 Is there flexibility to change course or college if things don't work out?

 One of the reasons to take care in choosing your course is because there are immigration restrictions on changing course/college.
 A change is not normally permitted during the first year of study and a student would need to show exceptional circumstances to receive permission to do so.
 Also, students are not permitted to move to a course which is a lower level on the National Framework of Qualifications (NFQ).

 What do I if I want to travel outside the Republic of Ireland and then return?

 If you are from a country listed on Schedule 1, you will not need a re-entry visa to return to Ireland after a trip.
 However, you should carry proof of your enrolment as a student to show to the immigration officer at point of entry.
 Be ready to answer questions about your studies and attendance on the course.